zetavg/chromium-website/site/chromium-os/steam-on-chromeos/index.md

 -------------------------------------------------------------------------------
 Q: Can I play games from other game stores?

-A: No, only Steam is supported.
+A: Chrome OS also supports Android Games from the Play Store.
+Outside Steam, other PC game stores are not supported.

 -------------------------------------------------------------------------------